Jump to content

 As an afterthought it did occur to me that if you submit the co-ordinates for the squares either side of the Wick Salient from the British line right through to the German second line then at the very least you should secure a good indication of the numbers recovered in NML.

-The soldiers and armies of the Great War →
+Armed Forces of the Great War →

 Battles, battlefields and places →